Orbiter/we-map/README.md

 - Is this open source?
 Where can I get the source code?
   Yes, the source code is available on GitHub: https://github.com/orbiter/weemap
 - Can I contribute or help?
-  Yes, pull requests are welcome.
-You are also welcome to subscribe to https://www.patreon.com/orbiterlab
+  Pull requests are welcome.
+To support development subscribe to https://www.patreon.com/orbiterlab

 Have fun!